BoulahiaAhmed/Generate-and-Translate-using-LLMs/README.md

 **3- Model Fine-Tuning**: Using Unsloth AI to fine-tune our models specifically for summarization and title generation.

+Our Dataset for this task: AhmedBou/EngText-ArabicSummary Finetuned Model's link: AhmedBou/Llama-3-EngText-ArabicSummary

 By the end, you will have a clear understanding of how to adapt these LLMs to perform task-oriented applications, leveraging their capabilities to produce meaningful outputs in a different language.
 Let’s get started!